 If, after your coverage under the Plan becomes effective, there is any change in your family status (e.g., marriage, legal separation, divorce, birth or adoption of a child), it is your responsibility to notify the Fund immediately of such change and complete the appropriate form.
-If you notify the Fund within 30 days of marriage or birth or adoption of a child, coverage for your new spouse or child will begin as of the date of marriage or date of birth or adoption.
-If you do not notify the Fund within 30 days, coverage for your new spouse or child will begin as of the date you notify the Fund.
+If you notify the Fund and enroll under the Special Enrollment rules within 30 days of marriage or birth or adoption of a child, coverage for your new spouse or child will begin as of the date of marriage or date of birth or adoption.
+If you do not notify the Fund within 30 days, you will not be able to enroll your spouse or dependent(s) until the next Open Enrollment.
 No benefits will be paid until you provide the Fund with the necessary supporting documentation.
-Also, be sure to notify the Fund if your grandchild, niece or nephew no longer lives with you, marries or otherwise no longer satisfies the requirements for coverage as described on page 22-23.
+Also, be sure to notify the Fund if your grandchild, niece or nephew no longer lives with you, marries or otherwise no longer satisfies the requirements for coverage as described on page 20-22.